 In part 1 of this blog series (https://theemdrsupervisor.com/the-most-frequently-asked-emdr-supervision-questions-part-1/) I talked about choosing the clients and memories to start our EMDR journey with.
 If we start off with clients who do not have too many other complex issues we can really develop our skills in these unblocking techniques so we don’t make the mistake I made and forget to use the simple unblocking techniques!

 Sometimes, when you are trained in a model and have learnt about complex interventions, you can forget the simple strategies, (or is that just me?)
-Our first though might be about cognitive interweaves (I have provided a webinar on this topic so email me if you want to find out more info), about ways to work with dissociation, our mind goes here as we have probably done training in these areas.
+Our first though might be about cognitive interweaves.
+To get me free cognitive interweave cheat sheet click the link here .
+Or we might think about ways to work with dissociation, our mind goes here as we have probably done training in these areas.
 But I think this is a level up from what we should try initially.

 So one of the first unblocking strategies that we talk about is CHANGING THE DIRECTION OF THE BILATERAL STIMULATION so if you’re doing horizontal eye movements make them diagonal.
 Speed up the eye movements.
 CHANGE THE MODE OF THE BILATERAL STIMULATION, switch from eye movements to tapping.

 I love it when I come off a training session and literally apply something I have learnt straight away.
-But back in my next clinic, when we got struck, instead of offering an Interweave I changed the direction of my light bar and it made such a difference.
+But back in my next clinic, when we felt the processing was blocked, instead of offering an Interweave I changed the direction of my light bar and it made such a difference.
 I was so cross with myself for forgetting this.
 It’s almost as if it’s so simple that I had dismissed it as too easy.

 I now will frequently make these changes when we are stuck or a little slowed down in the processing.
 And, it works, it does make a difference!!

 Clients may often get stuck in one system.
 When we start the metaphorical train we will ask clients to notice what they’re thinking; notice what they are feeling; notice what’s happening in their body.
-So if a client is constantly feeding back in one system and nothing seems to change you can redirect their awareness to another system.
-If they’re constantly giving you a body sensation for example ask ‘what does that make you think’, of course remembering that our aim as always is to keep out of the way as much as possible.
+So if a client is constantly feeding back in one system and nothing seems to change you can redirect them.
+Bring their awareness to another system.
+If they’re constantly giving you a body sensation, ask ‘what does that make you think’.
+Of course remembering that our aim as always is to keep out of the way as much as possible.